 You can also use your e-tool to create traps to catch animals for dinner.
-Pit traps may be simple, but when done correctly, it can easily catch small critters for food.
-Creating a pit trap is pretty easy, too.
+Pit traps may be simple, but when done correctly, they can easily catch small critters for food.
+Creating one is pretty easy, too.

 For example, if you’re trapping rabbits, look for tracks or droppings that will lead you to its burrow.
-Dig a hole near the rabbit’s habitat— make sure it’s deep enough so that the rabbit won’t be able to jump out.
-Cover the hole with foliage, top it off with the bait and wait for your target to fall in.
-If you’re lucky, you can catch food while out doing other tasks.
+Dig a hole near the rabbit’s habitat—make sure it’s deep enough so that the rabbit won’t be able to jump out.
+Cover the hole with foliage, top it off with the bait, and wait for your target to fall in.
+If you’re lucky, you can catch food while doing other tasks.

-As for water, an e-tool will come in handy if you want to build a solar still to collect clean H2O.
+As for water, an e-tool will come in handy if you want to build a solar still to gather clean H2O.
 Solar stills are useful when collecting water in an arid environment.
-However, this mode of water collection and purification requires a lot of digging, so make sure to have an e-tool with you to make the job easier.
+However, this mode of water collection and purification requires a lot of digging, so having an e-tool with you makes the job easier.

-How many times have you wished for a shovel hidden away somewhere in your car?
+How often have you wished a shovel was hidden somewhere in your car?

-Maybe you needed one when it was snowing real bad and you needed to clear a path ASAP.
+Maybe you needed one when it was snowing really bad, and you had to clear a path ASAP.
 Or perhaps it was during those times when your vehicle got stuck in mud or snow.
-In a really extreme scenario, such as being trapped in a submerged vehicle, having a multitool shovel with a serrated blade and glass breaker can certainly mean the difference between life and death.
+In an extreme scenario, such as being trapped in a submerged vehicle, having a multitool shovel with a serrated blade and glass breaker can certainly mean the difference between life and death.

-Regardless of the situation, an e-tool can be very useful in car emergencies, so make sure to have one in your car kit.
+Regardless of the situation, an e-tool can be very useful in car emergencies, so include one in your car kit.